A topic from the subject of Biochemistry in Chemistry.

 Conclusion

-Analytical biochemistry is a powerful tool that is used to study the chemical composition and structure of biological molecules.
+Analytical biochemistry is a powerful tool used to study the chemical composition and structure of biological molecules.
 Analytical biochemistry has a wide range of applications in the life sciences, including the diagnosis and treatment of disease, drug development, environmental monitoring, and food safety.

 Analytical Biochemistry